Life for Pot - Release Nonviolent Drug Offenders OFFERS A SUGGESTION FOR CLEMENCY

 Claude Louis Duboc 01434-112 Tucson USP, Tucson, AZ 11th Circuit Northern Dist. of Florida

 Claude Duboc is a French National who has been incarcerated since 1994.
 Claude has applied to be repatriated back to France as provided for in the French/Americo Prisoner Transfer Treaty.
-He submitted his third application for transfer in September 2010.
+He submitted his third application for transfer in September of 2010.
 He has been denied twice and may apply every two years.
 The Ministere de la Justice Francaise has sent a letter to repatriate him, but the US Government has not complied.

 Profile: Undergraduate: University of Colorado, Post-Graduate: Masters in Economics: London School of Economics - supplemented with summer courses at the Sorbonne (Paris).
-Within USP-Tucson he has taught French for Beginners, those of Middle Proficiency, and Advanced French classes.
+Within USP-Tucson he has taught French for Beginners, Middle Proficiency, and Advanced French classes.
 Advises on an ad hoc basis questions of Economics when called upon.

 Craig Cesal 11th Circuit FCI Greenville Greenville IL

 Craig has been incarcerated since 2002 for a non-violent marijuana offense.
 He had one prior conviction in 1981 when he was in college.
-This prior was for trespassing when he went into a bar with beer and was a misdemeanor.
+This prior was for trespassing when he went into a bar with beer and it was a misdemeanor.

-Craig owned Cesal Products, Inc. His business was located in Chicago and he had always lived inthe Chicago metropolitan area.
+Craig owned Cesal Products, Inc. His business was located in Chicago and he had always lived in the Chicago metropolitan area.
 Craig was tried and sentenced to life without parole in the 11th Circuit.
 He received life without parole because of a series of attorney mis-steps and misunderstandings.
 It will be instructive to read his Petition for Clemency.

 Michael Pelletier 11109-035 1st Circuit USP Terre Houte, IN